acomputeradrift/20180817-test/Part 2-Images/README.md

 Part 2 will test your abililty to make a simple tableview app

-Create a New Master-Detail Project.
+Create a New Project add a Table View Controller.

 * Add a Song class, with three properties title (string), artist (string), image.
 Add a custom initalizer to Song that sets the three properties with given input
 * Add the following array called 'songs' to your MasterViewController: songs will contain 3 songs:  // you can find images in the Part 2 folder